nerdistry/HistoScan/README.md

 Reason:
-  1.  won the 1st place in the ILSVRC2015 classification competition.
+1. Won the 1st place in the ILSVRC2015 classification competition.
 2. 1st places on: ImageNet detection, ImageNet localization,
 3. 1st place COCO detection, and COCO segmentation in ILSVRC &COCO 2015 competitions

-The architecture doesn't suffer from degradation problem present in deep plain neural nets, but actually gains more accuracy with more layers
+The architecture doesn't suffer from degradation problem present in deep plain neural nets, but actually gains more accuracy with more layers.

 ## User Interface